Deep Agent AI Use Cases: Where Deep Agents Actually Deliver Value

 - External memory and state management

-These patterns help create more robust, reliable agentic systems.
+These patterns help create more robust, reliable deep agents.

 How do deep agents enable deep research and market analysis?